May 6-8, 2025

 This session focuses on developing and implementing specifications that meet 3-A Sanitary Standards and using inspection techniques to verify compliance.
 It provides actionable insights to ensure equipment meets hygiene and operational requirements.

-3:00 P.m. - 3:45 P.m.
+3:00 - 3:45 P.m.

 Skilled-Level Track